-Inverter fault (GATE DRIVE FAULT):

-IGBT or the power card is defective.
+Inverter fault (GATE DRIVE FAULT): IGBT or the power card is defective.
 Contact your Danfoss supplier.

-Auto-optimisation warnings 39-42
+Auto-optimization warnings 39-42

 Automatic motor adaptation has stopped, since some parameters have probably been set wrongly, or the motor used in too big/small for AMA to be carried out.

-A choice must thus be made by pressing [CHANGE DATA] and choosing 'Continue' + [OK] or 'Stop' + [OK].
-If parameters need to be changed, select 'Stop'; start up AMA all over.
+A choice must thus be made by pressing [CHANGE DATA] and choosing "Continue" + [OK] or "Stop" + [OK].
+If parameters need to be changed, select "Stop"; start up AMA all over.